LiptackM/sorted-column-scraper/README.md

 # sorted-column-scraper
 This Python script extracts and sorts data from a specified column in an Excel spreadsheet.
 It's particularly useful for processing Excel files where data is organized in columns and you want to isolate and sort values from a specific section.
+Uses openpyxl, so less overheard than other methods.

 ## Features